riscv/sail-riscv/README.md

 - Zicsr extension for CSR instructions, v2.0
 - Zicntr and Zihpm extensions for counters, v2.0
 - Zicond extension for integer conditional operations, v1.0
-- Zicbom and Zicboz extensions for cache-block management (Zicbop not currently supported), v1.0
+- Zicbom, Zicboz, Zicbop extensions for cache-block management, v1.0
 - Zimop extension for May-Be-Operations, v1.0
 - M extension for integer multiplication and division, v2.0
 - Zmmul extension for integer multiplication only, v1.0